Franchisor Incentive Program Claims – RV Dealers

-Pursuant to Vehicle Code section 3065.1 or 3076, all claims made by a new motor vehicle or recreational vehicle franchisee for payment under the terms of a franchisor incentive program shall be approved or disapproved within 30 days from the date of receipt of the claim by the franchisor.
+Pursuant to Vehicle Code section or 3076, all claims made by a recreational vehicle franchisee for payment under the terms of a franchisor incentive program shall be approved or disapproved within 30 days from the date of receipt of the claim by the franchisor.

-Vehicle Code sections 3065.1(a) and 3076(a) require a franchisor who denies payment under the terms of a franchisor incentive program, to notify the franchisee within 30 days and provide specific grounds upon which the disapproval was based.
+Vehicle Code sections and 3076(a) requires a franchisor who denies payment under the terms of a franchisor incentive program, to notify the franchisee within 30 days and provide specific grounds upon which the disapproval was based.

 Approval/Disapproval of Payments

 Any claim not specifically disapproved in writing within 30 days shall be deemed approved on the 30th day.
 If incentive program compensation claims are approved, they must be paid within 30 days of approval (Veh.
-Code § 3065.1(a) or 3076(a)).
-The failure to approve or pay within the above specified time limits, in individual instances beyond the reasonable control of the franchisor, subject to proof, do not constitute a violation of this article.
+Code § 3076(a)).
+The failure to approve or pay within the above specified time limits, in individual instances beyond the reasonable control of the franchisor, subject to proof, do not constitute a violation of this article [Article 5 RV protests].

 Audits of Franchisee Incentive Program